-Answer: If you would like to see a map and article indicating everything that has been published by Sandalsand, head for the World Map.
-Below is another map showing basically the same.
-The visited blue coloured countries amount to more than 60.
+Answer: If you would like to see a map and article indicating just about everything that has been published by Sandalsand, head for the World Map.
+Visited countries amount to more than 60.

 Q: Who are you really?
 Sandalsand is perhaps not your proper name?

 A: I am making an effort not to publish private information about myself and very few images of me.
 There are no images of family and friends on this website.

 The profile and the foot in the sandal belongs to a real human being from Norway, by the name of Bård Humberset.